Latin America, unable to flatten its curve, struggles to cope with pandemic

 Indeed, analysts say, Latin American countries have suffered from the same divisive individualism that has hampered a unified coronavirus response in the United States.

-In Colombia, people attended thousands of fiestas clandestinas — secret parties — as cases exploded during July.
+In Colombia, people attended thousands of fiestas clandestinas — secret parties — as cases exploded in July.
 In Peru, a mayor undermined quarantine by going out, getting drunk, then playing dead in a failed attempt to avoid detection.

 Peru took early, aggressive measures against the coronavirus.
 It’s still suffering one of Latin America’s largest outbreaks.

 And in Brazil, where the virus has infected 4.2 million and killed more than 129,000, people have packed beaches, jammed into bars and flouted pleas to wear masks.
-A survey released this week found a plurality of respondents blamed not Bolsonaro’s chaotic leadership nor local leaders for the country’s crippling outbreak, but other Brazilians.
+A survey released this week found that a plurality of respondents blamed not Bolsonaro’s chaotic leadership nor local leaders for the country’s crippling outbreak, but other Brazilians.
 National leaders who have long criticized health guidelines as governmental overreach, meanwhile, have cheered the rule-breakers on.

 “Crowded beaches don’t just show people’s willingness to have fun, but are also a message to aspiring dictators,” tweeted Eduardo Bolsonaro, the president’s son.
 “People know what’s best for themselves, not hypocritical government leaders and authoritarians.”

-Critics say fumbled, sometimes inexplicable, government decisions have helped fuel the region’s failures.
+Critics say fumbled, sometimes inexplicable government decisions have helped fuel the region’s failures.

 Authorities in Mexico blame the country’s size for an outbreak that has infected more than 652,000 and killed more than 69,000.
 They hired more than 45,000 doctors, nurses and other health professionals in the early days of the crisis, and they boast that no coronavirus victims have been denied a bed.

-Critics say Mexico’s epidemic has been more deadly than it would have been if authorities had conducted mass testing.
-And while the country locked down for 70 days starting in late March, it began reopening businesses while cases were still rising — in part because of pressure on the economy.
+But critics say Mexico’s epidemic has been more deadly than it would have been if authorities had conducted mass testing.
+And while the country locked down for 70 days starting in late March, it began reopening businesses while case numbers were still rising — in part because of pressure on the economy.

 “Economic conditions forced a reopening that was too early,” said Malaquías López Cervantes, a public health expert at the National Autonomous University of Mexico.

 Peru now has the highest coronavirus mortality rate per capita of any major country in the world.
-But due to limited testing, even its official tally of more than 700,000 cases might be a gross underestimate.
+But because of limited testing, even its official tally of more than 700,000 cases might be a gross underestimate.
 Infections, analysts say, might be as high as 7 million.

-Peru’s disastrous performance might appear perplexing, given President Martín Vizcarra’s initially decisive response, an early and strict lockdown that put the economy into deep freeze.
+Peru’s disastrous performance might appear perplexing, given President Martín Vizcarra’s initially decisive response: an early and strict lockdown that put the economy into deep freeze.
 Restrictions including a national 10 p.m. curfew remain in force.
-Yet poverty, decades of underinvestment in health care and what critics say are strategic errors by the government — repressive policies enforced by the police and military, a complete lack of contact tracing, the failure to use targeted lockdowns for local outbreaks and the lack of a communication strategy — have undermined the response.
+Yet poverty, decades of underinvestment in health care and what critics say are strategic errors by the government — repressive policies enforced by the police and military, a complete lack of contact tracing, the failure to use targeted lockdowns for local outbreaks, and the lack of a communication strategy — have undermined the response.

 Even as Peru struggles to control its virulent outbreak, it is facing a constitutional crisis.
-Congress on Friday began weighing impeachment proceedings against Vizcarra amid allegations – denied by the president – of his involvement in an influence-peddling scandal.
+Congress on Friday voted to open impeachment proceedings against Vizcarra amid allegations, denied by the president, of his involvement in an influence-peddling scandal.

 Only 20 percent of the nearly 3.3 million coronavirus tests administered so far in Peru have been the molecular tests that require a swab from the nose or throat, considered the best way to diagnose patients before they become contagious.

-“We are missing too many asymptomatic people, never mind the people they have been in contact with,” said Dionicia Gamboa, a tropical-diseases expert at the Cayetano Heredia University, Peru’s top medical school.
+“We are missing too many asymptomatic people, never mind the people they have been in contact with,” said Dionicia Gamboa, a tropical-diseases expert at Cayetano Heredia University, Peru’s top medical school.

-Argentina’s Fernández, who took office in December, imposed a strict national lockdown in March, halting international and domestic flights and buses, closing borders and requiring people to isolate themselves even in the remote cities and towns of sparsely populated Patagonia.
+Argentina’s Fernández, who took office in December, imposed a strict national lockdown in March, halting international and domestic flights and buses, closing borders, and requiring people to isolate themselves even in the remote cities and towns of sparsely populated Patagonia.

 At first, it seemed to work.
 Cases spread in the poor, densely populated villas miserias, or misery villages, of Buenos Aires, where residents did not have the luxury of following the rules.